genesiscommunitysuccess/custom-elements-lsp/packages/core/custom-elements-lsp/README.md

 ## Contributing

 Thanks for taking interest in contributing to the Custom Elements Plugin.
-See [the contributing guidelines](./CONTRIBUTING.md).
+See the contributing guidelines (`CONTRIBUTING.md`) at the root of the monorepo.

 ## License